Skip to main content

 BRFN Agreement - Rules for Oil and Gas Development

 Following the provincial announcement on Jan.
-18, 2023 of an implementation agreement (Agreement) with Blueberry River First Nations (BRFN), the BC Energy Regulator (BCER) and Ministry of Energy, Mines and Low Carbon Innovation (Ministry) are jointly releasing further information about the Agreement and specific to the petroleum and natural gas industry.
+18, 2023 of an implementation agreement (Agreement) with Blueberry River First Nations (BRFN), the BC Energy Regulator (BCER) and Ministry of Energy and Climate Solutions (Ministry) are jointly releasing further information about the Agreement and specific to the petroleum and natural gas industry.

 In order to provide early guidance and information to the oil and gas sector, the BCER has posted a summary of Rules for Oil and Gas Development.